 A conforming loan is a mortgage that meets the requirements to be purchased by housing finance giants Fannie Mae or Freddie Mac.
 If you’re in the market for a home, you’ve probably heard this term, along with others, such as nonconforming loan and conventional loan.

 As you choose the right loan for your needs, you should understand the features of a conforming loan.
-Keep reading for a breakdown of what a conforming mortgage is and whether it’s the right product for you.
+Keep reading to find out what is a conforming loan and whether it’s the right product for you.

 [Read: Best Mortgage Lenders.]

-As the name implies, a conforming mortgage must meet, or conform to, Freddie Mac and Fannie Mae purchase criteria, including:
+As the name indicates, a conforming mortgage must meet, or conform to, Freddie Mac and Fannie Mae purchase criteria, including:

-— The dollar limit on the size of the loan set by the Federal Housing Finance Agency, or FHFA
+— The dollar limit on the size of the loan set by the FHFA.

 Mortgages are also considered nonconforming when they do not meet the other purchase requirements of Fannie Mae and Freddie Mac, says Mike Laffey, branch production manager for Silverton Mortgage in Charlotte, North Carolina.

 Fannie Mae and Freddie Mac use strict underwriting criteria, including credit score and debt-to-income ratio guidelines, for the loans they buy and sell on the secondary market.
 They allow lenders to offload risk and pass on better rates and terms to borrowers.

 Is a Conforming Loan the Same as a Conventional Loan?

 Nonconforming loans are simply those that do not meet Fannie and Freddie requirements.
 Some people use the terms conforming loan and conventional loan interchangeably, but there is a difference.